ParasAagarwal/self-driving-car/readme.md

 - **Reset Simulation**: Users can reset the simulation if the car crashes or gets stuck.
 - **Neural Network Visualization**: The neural network's structure and activations are visualized on the canvas.

+## Car Image Creation
+The car image used in this project was created using PowerPoint.
+This allowed for a simple and customizable design that fits the needs of the simulation.

 ## Use of Canvas
 ### Aim
 The aim of using the HTML5 Canvas element in this project was to create a dynamic and interactive simulation environment.
 Canvas allows for efficient rendering of graphics and animations, making it ideal for visualizing the self-driving car's movements and the neural network's structure.